interested in deploying technology that delivers automated, actionable insights.

-The field service industry has drastically changed, and many companies and employees have been thrown into a world they don’t immediately recognize.
 It’s estimated that by 2025 there will be more than 21.5 connected IoT devices in use, yet despite the increasing complexities and ubiquity that comes alongside that, 52% of companies still organize work and perform tasks related to them manually.
 It’s clear consumers love “smart things,” and in order to survive, field service companies must now determine how they can better manage a new set of customer expectations driven by the digital age.

 A 92% customer retention rate exists for companies with a well-crafted, holistic CX approach, which stems from aligning the entire organization and investing in technology that will digitally transform the business to stay ahead of customer expectations.

 Customers now demand frictionless,in-the-moment gratification,and they’re using more digital channels than ever to get it.
 17% of total US retail sales are expected to come from ecommerce by 2022.
 Business’ in this industry #1 competitors are speed of fulfillment and ease of the shopping experience—convenience now trumps price.
 Changes CPG & Retail companies need to make now include getting smarter with data, thinking differently, and fulfilling perfectly.